Seagram Building: Reception

 When the Seagram Building was completed, Lewis Mumford described the structure as a "Rolls-Royce" of buildings and wrote that "it has the aesthetic impact that only a unified work of art carried through without paltry compromises can have".
 In 1957, Thomas W. Ennis of The New York Times wrote the building was "one of the most notable of Manhattan's post-war buildings" and characterized its design as the high point of Mies's career.
 Similarly, Progressive Architecture described the Seagram Building as "probably the most heralded new building in the U.S." in 1958.
 According to Architectural Forum in 1958, "Seagram challenges accepted skyscraper practice all the way down the line."
 At a meeting of the Italian Cultural Institute the following year, architect Gino Pollini said the Seagram Building was "a masterpiece of functional and esthetic architecture".

-Critical acclaim for the Seagram Building continued.
+When Mies died in 1969, The New York Times wrote that he had considered the Seagram Building his third-favorite design, after Crown Hall and the Chicago Federal Center in Chicago.

 Eight years after the building opened, Ada Louise Huxtable wrote that it was "dignified, sumptuous, severe, sophisticated, cool, consummately elegant architecture".
 The New York Times Magazine described the lobby in 1975 as one of "The Ten Best Lobbies in New York".
-In 1981, architectural writer G. E. Kidder Smith found the building and its features to be "in toto incomparable".
+Architectural writer G. E. Kidder Smith found the building and its features to be "in toto incomparable" in 1981.
+Franz Schulze described the building's design in 1985 as having been enhanced by its setting, and David Spaeth wrote the same year that the structure "was a monument to an idea first and to a corporation second".

 According to Jerold Kayden, who wrote about the building in 2000, the Seagram Building "remains the city's quintessential International Style masterpiece of 'tower in the park' architecture".
+Architectural Record magazine described the Seagram Building the same year as one of the United States' "most famous [architectural] works of the mid-20th century" that were protected as local or national landmarks.
+In 2001, architecture critic Herbert Muschamp referred to it as "the Building of Two Millenniums," writing that it encompassed "everything essential in Western architecture".
 Ricardo Scofidio of Diller Scofidio + Renfro said the construction of the Seagram Building "was the first time you really realized that architecture brought something to the city that didn't exist".
-In 2001, architecture critic Herbert Muschamp referred to it as "the Building of Two Millenniums," writing that it encompassed "everything essential in Western architecture".